npr/npr-one-backend-proxy-php/README.md

 Copyright (c) 2016 NPR

-Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/License-2.0) (the “License”) with the following modification; you may not use this file except in compliance with the License as modified by the addition of Section 10, as follows:
+Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/License-2.0) (the “License”) with the following modification; You may not use this file except in compliance with the License as modified by the addition of Section 10, as follows:

-##### 10. Prohibitions
+##### 10. Additional Prohibitions

-When using the Work, you may not (or allow those acting on your behalf to):
+When using the Work, You may not (or allow those acting on Your behalf to):

 a.
-Perform an action with the intent of introducing to the Work, the NPR One API or any other NPR products and services any viruses, worms, defects, Trojan horses, malware or any items of a destructive nature, or obtaining unauthorized access to the NPR One API or any other NPR products or services;
+Perform any action with the intent of introducing to the Work, the NPR One API, the NPR servers or network infrastructure, or any NPR products and services any viruses, worms, defects, Trojan horses, malware or any items of a destructive or malicious nature; or obtaining unauthorized access to the NPR One API, the NPR servers or network infrastructure, or any NPR products or services;

 b.
 Remove, obscure or alter any NPR terms of service, including the [NPR services Terms of Use](http://www.npr.org/about-npr/179876898/terms-of-use) and the [Developer API Terms of Use](http://dev.npr.org/terms-of-use/), or any links to or notices of those terms; or

 c.
-Take any other action prohibited by any NPR terms of service, including the [NPR services Terms of Use](http://www.npr.org/about-npr/179876898/terms-of-use) and the [Developer API Terms of Use](http://dev.npr.org/terms-of-use/), unless expressly permitted by the License.
+Take any other action prohibited by any NPR terms of service, including the [NPR services Terms of Use](http://www.npr.org/about-npr/179876898/terms-of-use) and the [Developer API Terms of Use](http://dev.npr.org/terms-of-use/).

 You may obtain a copy of the License at http://www.apache.org/licenses/License-2.0